-Our vision, mission and values
+Our mission, vision and values

 We also offer advanced courses to help clinicians become leaders in palliative and end-of-life care.

 Our mission, vision and values are fundamental to the delivery of our services and underpins everything we do.